rdbliss/huffman/notes.md

 - $2 \leq N \leq D$
     - If $2 \leq N \leq D$, then $0 \leq N - 2 < D - 1$, so $(N - 2) \bmod (D - 1) = N - 2$.
       Thus $n_0 = 2 + N - 2 = N$.

+## Usefulness of non-binary codes

+In general, the more digits allowed in a code, the less lower the overall average message length will be shorter^[I'm not sure how to prove this, but I bet that someone could.].
+But in the field of computer communication, this doesn't directly translate to shorter messages.
+Most computers are built around binary, meaning that any messages sent in some other base system will have to be encoded into binary.
+So cranking up the digits used might not be helpful all the time.

+But if we could calculate the length of a base $D$ number in binary, then we could take the average length of a message with $D$ digits and maybe see what this length would be in binary.
+I'm thinking that if $avg_D$ is the average length with $D$ digits, and if $L(n_D)$ gives the length of a base $D$ number in binary, then we could say the length in binary might be $L(\lceil avg_D
+\rceil)$.
+But I'm not sure.
+It's an interesting question.